WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-13-Ang-Li-Three-People-in-Turing.md

 period, Alex used deep learning technology in financial data mining and then he switched his main interest to brain science and mental disorders.
 Kirstie introduced Alex to me as he is also worked on projects using neuroimaging data.
 One of his interests is to apply advanced AI models to data on human brains.
-Alex shared his recent work with me, where he used sophisticated machine learning model on a large-sample fMRI dataset to derive pathological brain circuits in autism.
+Alex shared his recent work with me, where he used a sophisticated machine learning model on a large-sample fMRI dataset to derive pathological brain circuits in autism.
 Alex is very helpful and really an expert at deep learnig models.
 He suggested me that I could use Siamese network to index maturity in my project, which is very useful.